fhir-fi/finnish-base-profiles/input/pagecontent/index.md

 global consensus where it exists.
 At the same time, it specifically allows and encourages smaller communities to come up with more specific profiles and implementation guides.

 In many cases, the HL7 FHIR standard allows for several ways to implement a functionality.
+There are increasing concerns that without a coordinated approach implementers will choose different ways to implement some features, and this will lead to challenges for interoperability.
 This implementation guide attempts to define a consensus within the Finnish FHIR implementers on which ways we have considered the best fit for use cases in Finland.

 In this implementation guide we also describe the code systems and identifiers that are specific to the Finnish healthcare system.

-## Notable FHIR implementations in Finland
+## Notable FHIR Implementations in Finland

 There are dozens of FHIR enabled systems and applications implemented and in use in Finland.
 This list does not attempt to be a complete list of all implementations.
 Rather, it is included here for